Parameterized Spanning Tree Congestion: FPT Algorithms

 Consequently, due to \cref{claim:distance_to_clique:clique_vtcs_per_cc} it follows that there exists a vertex $r \in V$ such that in $T_{\OPT}-r$, every connected component contains at most one vertex of $C$.
-Notice that the vertices of $S$ are present in at most $q$ such connected components.
-Therefore, in order to compute $T_{\OPT}$, we initially guess vertex $r$, and due to the indistinguishability of twin vertices, this amounts to a total of $2^q + q$ choices.
+Notice that the vertices of $S$ are present in at most $k$ such connected components.
+Therefore, in order to compute $T_{\OPT}$, we initially guess vertex $r$; due to the indistinguishability of twin vertices, there are at most $2^k + k$ such choices -- $2^k$ in $C$ and $k$ in $S$.

 Next, we guess the set $Q \subseteq C$, which contains the vertices of $C$ present in connected components of $T_{\OPT}-r$ that contain vertices of $S$.
-Since $|Q| \le q$ and vertices belonging to the same twin classes are indistinguishable, there are a total of $\sum_{i=0}^q {(2^q)}^i \le q \cdot 2^{q^2}$ choices regarding the set $Q$.
+Since $|Q| \le k$ and vertices belonging to the same twin classes are indistinguishable, there are at most $k \cdot 2^{k^2}$ choices regarding the set $Q$; $k$ choices for its cardinality, and then at most $(2^k)^k$ choices for the specific vertices.

 For the rest of the vertices $c \in C \setminus Q$, we add the edge $\{r,c\}$ in $E(T_{\OPT})$ (if such an edge does not exist, our guess is wrong and we discard it).
-Finally, since $T_{\OPT}$ is a tree, it suffices to guess the parent for each vertex in $S \cup Q$, among the set $S \cup Q \cup \{r\}$, which gives a total of at most ${(2q+1)}^{2q}$ possibilities.
+Finally, since $T_{\OPT}$ is a tree, it suffices to guess the parent for each vertex in $S \cup Q$, among the set $S \cup Q \cup \{r\}$, which gives a total of at most ${(2k+1)}^{2k}$ possibilities.
 Given one such spanning tree, one can in polynomial time compute its congestion.
-The final running time is $2^{\bO(q^2)} n^{\bO(1)}$. \end{proof}
+The final running time is $2^{\bO(k^2)} n^{\bO(1)}$. \end{proof}

-\subsection{Vertex integrity}
+\subsection{Vertex Integrity}

 Here we prove that the parameterization by vertex integrity renders {\STC} FPT.